Best Calorie Counter App for Android

 | APK size | ~62MB |

 Android.
 PlateLens.
-Native Android with Health Connect, lowest MAPE in DAI 2026, Wear OS tile, free tier.
+Native Android with Health Connect, lowest MAPE in DAI-VAL-2026-01, Wear OS tile, free tier.
+Get it on the Play Store or read the spec table below first.

 What “best on Android” should test